scholtzan/jobs-feed/README.md

 * Run `make run -j 2`
   * This will run both the server, and re-built the client whenever changes to its source code are made
   * Use the `ENVIRONMENT` variable to switch between `release` and `debug`: `make run -j 2 -e ENVIRONMENT=release`
-    * Both environments use serve data from different databases
+    * Both environments serve data from different databases
 * Run `make format` to apply formatting and linting to the source code

 To make changes to the database schema install [SeaORM](https://www.sea-ql.org/SeaORM/): `cargo install sea-orm-cli`